Madshartmann1/SCAR/README.md

 # mutate_seq - High-Performance Sequence Mutation Tool

-**Version 2.0** - Production-ready tool for introducing controlled mutations into genomic sequences.
+**Version 0.4* - Production-ready tool for introducing controlled mutations into genomic sequences.

 ## Overview

 `mutate_seq` introduces random mutations into DNA sequences (FASTA or FASTQ format) at specified rates or with custom mutation spectra.
-This tool is designed for researchers and bioinformaticians who need to simulate sequence variation with precise control over mutation patterns, whether for testing bioinformatics pipelines, training machine learning models, or simulating evolutionary processes.
+This tool is designed for researchers and bioinformaticians who need to simulate sequence variation with precise control over mutation patterns.

-### Key Features

-- **6 Mutation Modes**: From simple flat rates to custom mutation spectra
-- **Multi-threading**: Scalable to 92+ cores with streaming mode
-- **Gzip Support**: Transparent compression/decompression for input/output
-- **Auto-detection**: Automatically detects file format (FASTA/FASTQ) and compression
-- **SNP Receipt**: Generates seqtk-compatible SNP files for tracking mutations
-- **Memory Efficient**: Streaming mode for large FASTQ files (50GB+)
-- **Quality Preservation**: FASTQ quality scores remain unchanged

 ## Installation

+Something about using gihub to get this tool down local

 ### Requirements
 - C++11 compiler (g++ 4.8+)